Powerlearnproject/se-day1-assignment-Nont0beko/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software is the application of systematic, disciplined, and quantifiable approcahes to software development.It is important because it ensures the production of reliable, efficient, and maintainable software that meets user and business needs.

 Identify and describe at least three key milestones in the evolution of software engineering.